roy-adler/telegram-channel-bot/TROUBLESHOOTING_GROUPS.md

 - `/register` - Register yourself in the current group
 - `/join <secret>` - Authenticate in a channel
 - `/leave` - Leave current channel
+- `/stop` - Remove yourself from group and deauthenticate

 ### API Testing